th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 get_tree_by_id(id) → EventsTree
 ```

-Returns a tree by id as EventsTree class.
+Returns a tree by id of any event in this tree.

+If event id of parentless tree is passed, stub of this parentless tree will be returnd.